pangeo-data/pangeo/docs/setup_guides/cloud.rst

 ---------------

-If you want to change the configuration, or to upgrade the cluster to a new version of the Helm Chart, run the following commmand
+If you want to change the configuration, or to upgrade the cluster to a new version of the Helm Chart, run the following commmand (if you are just updating jupyterhub authentication IP, ``--force`` and ``--recreate-pods`` are not needed)

 .. code-block:: bash

   $ helm upgrade --force --recreate-pods jupyter pangeo/pangeo \
      --version=$VERSION \
-     -f secret-config.yaml \
-     -f jupyter-config.yaml
+     -f secret_config.yaml -f jupyter_config.yaml

 Pangeo Helm Chart and Docker Images